-Table 2-12 Service label components
+Table 2-12 Service label components (continued)

 Component

-(1) HP product name

 (2) Model number

 (3) Warranty period

 (4) Product ID

 (5) Serial number

-• Regulatory labels-Provide regulatory information about the computer.

-• Wireless certification labels-Provide information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.
+- Regulatory labels-Provide regulatory information about the computer. - Wireless certification labels-Provide information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.